See below for answers to technology related questions.

 Please see our Personal Device Support Policy.

-Unity College provides Microsoft Forefront Endpoint Protection anti-virus software to students, faculty, and staff free of charge.
+Unity College provides Microsoft System Center Endpoint Protection anti-virus software to students, faculty, and staff free of charge.
 Students using PCs on the campus network are required to use this anti-virus software to connect.
 Please see the student network setup page at https://snap.unity.edu for more information, and download links.

 Software is available through the Unity College Bookstore at academic prices.
 Our Microsoft campus agreement provides Windows and Office to students and employees for less than you can get it anywhere else.